 Dollar Dress Down Days!

-Students who choose to dress down are expected to turn in $1 to their classroom teacher at the beginning of the school day.
+Students who choose to dress down are expected to turn in $1 (exact change) to their classroom teacher at the beginning of the school day.
 All other students will be in regular school uniform.
 For your convenience, we also offer the option to pay online for the entire year.
 Please note that this option is only available at the beginning of the school year.
 You cannot pay online each week.

-In general, students may wear blue jeans, athletic pants, t-shirts, athletic shoes or flip-flops.
+In general, students may wear blue jeans, athletic pants, t-shirts, athletic shoes or flip-flops (secondary students only).
 Adhering to the following expectations can make these days fun and enjoyable for students and faculty.

 - Clothing must be neat and clean.